 Detailed reviews provide the Cultural Trust with valuable data they can use for future planning purposes.

-1. people use music to connect/ reconnect to their cultural roots
+People use music to connect/ reconnect to their cultural roots

-2. people discover music and expand interests beyond what they are familiar with
+People discover music and expand interests beyond what they are familiar with

-We have spoke with Music Instructor, Pittsburgh Festival Opera Chorus master, Education & Community Programs Directors and Marketing Directors
+With our new iterated service in mind, we interviewed stakeholders to evaluate the needs and bring further clarity of direction of the project.
+Interviewee like Music Instructor, Pittsburgh Festival Opera Chorus master, Education & Community Programs Directors and Marketing Directors

-we pivoted our solution from being modeled as a service for opera, to encompassing all of the institutions of the Pittsburgh Cultural Trust, including the symphony, ballet, and concert series.
+we validated our service meets people’s need in the industry after interviewing our stakeholders.
+So we pivoted our solution from being modeled as a service for opera, to encompassing all of the institutions of the Pittsburgh Cultural Trust, including the symphony, ballet, and concert series.

 We identified the most important touchpoints within the service and bring some clarity defining what supporting processes needed to be in place to support them.